nus-cs2103-AY2324S1/ip/docs/README.md

 Example:
 - `delete 1`: delete the task with index 1 from your task list.

+> [!WARNING]
-> :warning: This action is irreversible!
+> This action is irreversible!
 Be careful on what you are deleting!

 ### Filtering Your Tasks : `find`